Efficient Generation and Quality Screening of Visible Windows for Regional SAR Reconnaissance: Experiments

-The Sentinel-2 reflectivity scene was resampled onto the same tangential and normal grid as the SAR products by using standard slant range and azimuth geometry conventions~\cite{curlander1991synthetic,cumming2005digital}.
-In Fig.~\ref{fig:area_bp_ml}, the reprojected truth panels were optical reflectivity maps in the SAR image coordinates.
-The multi look BP panels were the corresponding focused SAR images after back projection and multi looking.
-Fig.~\ref{fig:area_bp_ml} compared the scenes in a common image coordinate system.
-Under this common coordinate system, W1 at moderate incidence showed the clearest road contrast, block separation, and building edge definition, while W0 and W2 remained visually similar under their nearly identical large incidence geometry.
-The visual ordering was consistent with the point target metrics in Table~\ref{tab:exp3_window_summary}.
-This agreement supported the threshold based window screening rule introduced in Section~\ref{sec:geosot_evaluation}.
+The Sentinel-2 reflectivity scene is resampled onto the same along track and cross track grid as the SAR products by using standard slant range and azimuth geometry conventions~\cite{curlander1991synthetic,cumming2005digital}.
+In Fig.~\ref{fig:area_bp_ml}, the reprojected truth panels are optical reflectivity maps in the SAR image coordinates.
+The multi look BP panels are the corresponding focused SAR images after BP and multi looking.
+Fig.~\ref{fig:area_bp_ml} compares the scenes in a common image coordinate system.
+Under this common coordinate system, W0 and W2 at large incidence exhibit clearer road contrast, block separation, and building edge definition, while W1 at moderate incidence shows noticeably degraded sharpness and elevated sidelobe artifacts, consistent with its substantially worse range PSLR and ISLR.
+The visual ordering agrees with the point target metrics in Table~\ref{tab:exp3_window_summary}, where W1 approaches the acceptance thresholds in both range PSLR and range ISLR.
+This agreement supports the threshold based window screening rule introduced in Section~\ref{sec:geosot_evaluation}.